Let Sleeping Corpses Lie (1974)

 For one brief, awful moment, I thought George was going to save her.
 I wouldn’t have minded a hero’s rescue, but while he’s wrapping an axe in gauze and lighting it on fire, the zombies are less than 3 feet from her, so the impossibility of her liberation was practically set in stone.
 Still, he swoops in like goddamn Argoman and yanks her out, but guess fucking what?
 It’s too late.
 Her freaky red eyes give her away and he shoves her back into the now-fiery room.
 She’s shaking and moaning, reaching out for George.
 It seems like everything is hunky dory for the rapacious rogue, but we get a bit of the “old having a go at youth” when the inspector viciously guns him down.
 Kennedy delivers a triumphant line with relish, “I wish the dead could come back to life, you bastard, so I could kill ya again!”

 The next morning, a huge crowd gathers and the inspector is hailed as a hero.
 He has some amusing banter with his associate about apples before heading to the very hotel George and Edna checked into earlier.
 Very much like the moralistic endings of EC Horror comics or The Twilight Zone, the inspector gets his by a lively but very dead George.
-While satisfying, it’s quite bloodless.
+How George is actually in the room, I don't know.
+While satisfying, the kill is quite bloodless.
 My assumption is that either there was no time to do an elaborate gore effect on Kennedy or possibly the actor didn’t wish to take part in such a gruesome finale.
 The film ends with a slow, creepy zoom in on the deadly red machine.

 The strength of Let Sleeping Corpses Lie is in its character work.
 These people may be flawed and even unpleasant, but they come off as real.
 They make errors in judgment, but it’s all character-based rather than plot-driven.
 In other words, their actions drive the plot instead of lazy writers simply forcing people to go from one place to the other in order to move the story along.
 Let Sleeping Corpses Lie is an underrated gem which deserves a place among the classics of the zombie genre.